 The Board of Directors may convene a shareholders' meeting.
-Invitations to general and extraordinary shareholders' meetings are published at least fifteen days before the meeting in the Recueil Electronique des Sociétés et Assocations ("RESA") of the Trade and Companies Register, in a Luxembourg newspaper and in additional newspapers, if required by law or if considered appropriate by the board of directors in each distribution country.
-Invitations may also be sent by mail to shareholders holding registered shares at least eight days before the meeting.
+Invitations to shareholders' meetings are sent by registered mail to shareholders holding registered shares at least eight days before the meeting.
+If required by law, they may also be published at least fifteen days before the meeting in the Recueil Electronique des Sociétés et Associations (RESA) of the Trade and Companies Register, in a Luxembourg newspaper or if considered appropriate by the Board of Directors in each distribution country.